RedChainLab/Reliability-Is-Blind-Collective-Incentives/2024-07-01_Game-Theoretic-Model-of-the-System/01-Current-System-Naive-Game-Theoric-Model.md

-# Naive Game-Theoretic Model for the current system
+# Naive Game-Theoric Model for the current system

 ## Actors
 For our first model, we'll try to abstract the problem a bit.
 In theory, the Computing Provider is not one actor but several different actors (such as worker, scheduler...) working together.